-Submissions for Classes HDR-HD will be evaluated by means of a formal subjective assessment and BD PSNR and rate criteria.
+Submissions for Class HDR-A and Class HDR-B will be evaluated by means of a formal subjective assessment.

-Submissions for Class HDR-HD will further be evaluated by the following metrics: weighted PSNR values (at least average of frame wPSNR for each video sequence and encoding point, separate for luma and chroma components), deltaE100 and PSNR-L100, as well as the Bjøntegaard Delta-Rate and Delta-PSNR for each metric.
+Submissions for Class HDR-A and Class HDR-B will be further evaluated by the following metrics: PSNR, weighted PSNR, deltaE100 and PSNR-L100, as well as the Bjøntegaard Delta-Rate and Delta-Distortion for each metric.
 Metric definitions are provided in Annex D.